 Sagar (South Indian Staples Great for Vegans/Vegetarians)

-Sagar is solid choice for vegans and vegetarians seeking good South Indian food in London.
+Sagar is a solid choice for vegans and vegetarians seeking good South Indian food in London.
 The restaurant is a local chain (they have four locations around the city), but the food is reliably tasty, authentic, and enduringly consistent.
 It’s a great option for people who have no time for pretense.

 We love the masala dosas and the delicious, authentic pani puri.
 Idli is also sometimes hard to find in London, but this cozy South Indian specialist does the niche staple quite well.

 Most people love Sagar for the special lunch thalis, but many diners also enjoy quick meals here before going to the theatre.
 The prices here are great, too!

 Ultimately, whether you’re at Covent Garden, the West End or Hammersmith location, the staff is friendly and attentive.
 Look for the sly smile on their faces as they carry out those giant paper doses!
 (They’re huge!
 And don’t worry: they’ll be unfazed when you demand to take a picture.)

 Asher’s Africana Restaurant Wembley (Hole-In-The-Wall)